-NREL's National Wind Technology Center is the nation’s premier wind energy technology research facility.
+The National Wind Technology Center (NWTC) at the National Renewable Energy Laboratory (NREL) is the nation’s premier wind energy, water power, and grid integration research facility.

 Wind Energy Research

 Wind energy research at the NWTC has pioneered wind turbine components, systems, and modeling methods that have driven the industry’s acceleration over the past 40 years.
 Research into land-based, offshore, and distributed wind includes:

 Water Power Research

 NREL's water power program research validates, evaluates, develops, and demonstrates hydropower and marine and hydrokinetic renewable energy systems at the NWTC.
 Research efforts undertaken at NREL include:

 Analysts at NREL and the NWTC work with the U.S. Department of Energy, universities, independent systems, and regional transmission organizations to provide data and models to assist in managing wind grid system integration.
 NREL efforts include:

 - Field research validation sites with six wind turbines and four meteorological towers

 - Three dynamometers for assessing wind turbine drivetrains and water power-take-off systems

 - Structural research facilities, which verify blades and components